OPD opens death investigation after death of infant

-The Owensboro Police Department is investigating the death of a 7-month-old after the infant died Tuesday from injuries.
+The Owensboro Police Department is investigating the death of a 7-month-old after the child died Tuesday from injuries.

 According to a release issued by OPD, officers were dispatched to the 500 block of East 27th Street on Saturday for a medical call involving the child.
 The child was then taken to Owensboro Health Regional Hospital and then transferred to Kosair Children's Hospital in Louisville.
 Detectives were notified Tuesday that the child had died.